amathislab/HOISDF/README.md

 ### HO3Dv2 Setup
 1. Download the dataset from the [website](https://www.tugraz.at/institute/icg/research/team-lepetit/research-projects/hand-object-3d-pose-annotation/) and set `ho3d_data_dir` in `config.py` to point to the dataset folder.
 2. Obtain Signed-Distance-Field (SDF) files for every sample.
 This is only needed for the training set.
-You can obain them with either of the following ways.
+You can obtain them in either of the following ways.
 Set `fast_data_dir` in `config.py` to point to the processed SDF folder.
-    * Download the processed SDF files from [here](https://zenodo.org/records/11668766).
+    * Download the processed SDF files for HO3Dv2 training set from [here](https://zenodo.org/records/13228003).
     * Follow the [AlignSDF](https://github.com/zerchen/AlignSDF?tab=readme-ov-file#dataset-preprocessing) repo to generate the original SDF files.
 Then use the `tool/pre_process_sdf.py` script to process the SDF data.
-3. If you want to train HOISDF with the rendered images, download the rendered data including the images as well as the SDF files from [here](todo) and put them into `fast_data_dir` folder.
+3. If you want to train HOISDF with the rendered images, download the rendered data including the images from [here](https://zenodo.org/records/13348980) as well as the SDF files from [here](https://zenodo.org/records/13228003) and put them into the `fast_data_dir` folder.

 ### DexYCB Setup
 1. Download the dataset from the [website](https://dex-ycb.github.io/) and set `dexycb_data_dir` in `config.py` to point to the dataset folder.
 2. Obtain Signed-Distance-Field (SDF) files for every sample.
 This is needed for both the training and test sets.
-You can obain them with either of the following ways.
+You can obtain them in either of the following ways.
 Set `fast_data_dir` in `config.py` to point to the processed SDF folder.
-    * Download the processed SDF files from [here](todo).
+    * Download the processed SDF files for DexYCB test set from [here](https://zenodo.org/records/11668766) and for the DexYCB full test set from [here](https://zenodo.org/records/13228003).
+Since the processed SDF files for DexYCB training set and full training set are too big.
+We unfortunately cannot share them on Zonado and would encourage you to generate them by yourself.
     * Follow the [AlignSDF](https://github.com/zerchen/AlignSDF?tab=readme-ov-file#dataset-preprocessing) repo to generate the original SDF files.
 Then use the `tool/pre_process_sdf.py` script to process the SDF data.